Azure-Samples/migrate-javaee-app-to-azure-training/step-04-monitor-java-ee-app/README.md

 ## Monitor Java EE application

-Go to Log Analytics and navigate to the `Logs` blade.
+Navigate to the `Logs` blade.
 Type and run the following Kusto query to see application performance by operations:
 ```sql
 // Operations performance
 // Calculate request count and duration by operations.